Everything you need to know before you visit Calgary Farmyard in Calgary, Alberta.

 The Big corn maze is located at the North end of the fun farm opposite the entrance gate.
 We didn’t have enough time on this trip.
-It is geared towards adults and older kids and covers 10 acres.
-It consists of two phases which you can expect to take 30-60 minutes each depending on how many wrong turns you take.
+It covers 10 acres and consists of two phases which you can expect to take 30-60 minutes each depending on how many wrong turns you take.

 Rolling around the ‘corny ball’.